scalar-labs/helm-charts/docs/configure-custom-values-scalardb-cluster.md

     ...
 ```

-### Taints and tolerations configurations (optional based on your environment)
+### Taint and toleration configurations (optional based on your environment)

-To control pod deployment by using taints and tolerations in Kubernetes, you can use `scalardbCluster.tolerations`.
+If you want to control pod deployment by using the taints and tolerations in Kubernetes, you can use `scalardbCluster.tolerations`.

-You can configure taints and tolerations by using the same syntax as taints and tolerations in Kubernetes.
-For more details on the taints and tolerations configuration in Kubernetes, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
+You can configure taints and tolerations by using the same syntax as the tolerations in Kubernetes.
+For details on configuring tolerations in Kubernetes, see the official Kubernetes documentation [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

 ```yaml
 scalardbCluster: